 You could borrow the plot of a classic movie like The House on Haunted Hill.

 The party is contacted by an incredibly rich and eccentric noble.
-The noble offers 10,000 gold to each member of the party who can stay one full night in the estate.
+The noble offers a large sum of gold to each member of the party who can stay one full night in the estate.

 There is a line between what CAN be done and what SHOULD be done.
 Unfortunately, it can be hard to know where that line is until it’s been crossed…